Pylons/waitress/docs/arguments.rst

     .. deprecated:: 1.0

 listen
     Tell waitress to listen on an host/port combination.
-When provided on the command line, one can pass the argument multiple times:

-    Example:

-        - ``--listen=127.0.0.1:8080``
-        - ``--listen=[::1]:8080``
-        - ``--listen=*:8080``

-    When used from an application, it has to be provided as a space delineated list of host/port:
+It is to be provided as a space delineated list of host/port:

-    Example:
+    Examples:

         - ``listen="127.0.0.1:8080 [::1]:8080"``
         - ``listen="*:8080 *:6543"``